AdityaBahl/DAA/README.md

 5. **Advanced Data Structures**: Graphs, heaps, hash tables, and balanced trees.

-6. Divide and Conquer: Divide and conquer algorithms, merge sort, quick sort, and binary search.
+6. **Divide and Conquer**: Divide and conquer algorithms, merge sort, quick sort, and binary search.

 7. Dynamic Programming: Dynamic programming, the principle of optimality, and the knapsack problem.